NickChapman1988/FeelingHungry/README.md

 #### Libraries:
 * [Bootstrap v5.0](https://getbootstrap.com/) - A mobile-first responsive library used to construct various parts of the project, including extensive use of the grid system for layout, the Nav Menu and Contact Form, as well as Javascript/Popper bundle for the navbar Toggle function.
+* [Popper](https://popper.js.org/) - Included as a requirement of Bootstrap.
+Used in menu toggler.
 * [GoogleFonts](https://fonts.google.com/) - 'Courgette' and 'Montserrat' fonts.
 * [Balsamiq](https://balsamiq.com/) - used for the creation of wireframes.
 * [FontAwesome](https://fontawesome.com/) - Used for the nav bar toggler icon.
+* [JQuery](https://jquery.com) - The project uses JQuery to simplify DOM manipulation.

 #### APIs:
 * [EmailJS](https://www.emailjs.com/) - Allows the Contact Form to send emails directly to the site owner.